BIDS-collaborative/hackingmeasurement.github.io/syllabus/_posts/2015-12-03-Semester-Review.md

 algorithms, APIs and the advent of big data analytics and unstructured data.

 Then, we'll have a lively review of the semester.
 If a team can't make it for the final presentations, this is an alternative date.
+Teams on deck so far:

+- EKG
+- EDAM
+- Maybe CEGA-trace